-Holiday homes insurance policies do not usually cover personal valuables as most properties are often left unoccupied for long periods or commercially let.
-If you take valuables to your holiday home you should insure them under the all-risks section of your main household policy or travel insurance.
+Second home insurance policies do not usually cover personal valuables.
+If you take valuables to your weekend home you should insure them under the all-risks section of your main household policy or travel insurance.
 It also doesnâ€™t cover your guestsâ€™ possessions.
 Theyâ€™ll need to take out their own insurance if they want to protect their belongings.

 Public liability insurance

-If you are letting your holiday home via an agency most will insist that you have this cover, a minimum indemnity of Â£3m is recommended.
+If you are letting your weekend home via a cottage letting agency most will insist that you have adequate public liability cover.
+A minimum indemnity of Â£3m is recommended.
 Always check it covers third parties who are renting your holiday let.

 Employers liability insurance

-It is a legal requirement that if you employ people while running your holiday let business you have employers liability insurance.
-This covers legal costs and expenses following death or injury to anyone you employ, for example a gardener, cleaner or handyman.
-You should choose a policy with an indemnity limit of at least Â£3m.
+It is a legal requirement that if you employ people at your second home you have employersâ€™ liability insurance.
+This covers legal costs and expenses following death or injury to anyone you employ.
+For example, a gardener, cleaner or handyman.
+Again, choose a policy with an indemnity limit of at least Â£3m.

-Holiday homes are most at risk whilst unoccupied â€“ but are you covered?
+Your property is most at risk whilst unoccupied â€“ but are you covered?

 Security requirements: will having the wrong locks invalidate cover?